From Field to Shelter: Tiny Farm × Food Rescue × NFUSA

 It is a practical system rooted in fairness and dignity.

-As additional neighborhood farms join the network, Shared Harvest can expand city by city, connecting surplus abundance to urgent need, one neighborhood at a time.
+As more neighborhood farms join the network, the Shared Harvest Program grows with them, city by city, harvest by harvest, one neighborhood at a time.